 So, we return to the major issue: are eSports recognized by law as ‘sports’?
 Even if it isn’t, this article brings up a good point, stating that the government’s restrictions are “aimed at larger illegal gambling rackets, rather than individuals” and therefore harmless.
 The surgeon gives priority to the truncation of bigger tumors, rather than smaller ones.
 Nevertheless, there is no concrete, federal definition for eSports yet.
 Our bet is that it will be determined a sport, in which case the laws sanctioning sports betting apply.

 Real Money Betting

 This form of betting is straightforward.
 Wager what player or team you think will win.
 The majority of money comes during tournaments, just the same as traditional sports.
-A great place to start off is Pinnacle, a site that’s been in the eSports niche since 2010.
 That is the key—find a bookmaking site that provides information about the games you can bet on.
 Mostly, those games are League of Legends, Dota 2, StarCraft II, and Counter-Strike: Global Offensive.